aws-samples/serverless-patterns/s3-lambda-mediaconvert/README.md

 }
 ```
 Additionally, you can go AWS Elemental MediaCovert to see the jop in either SUBMITTED or COMPLETE status.
 Make sure your are in  the correct region.
-Finally, go to the `video-output-{YOUR_AWS_ACCOUNT_ID}` bucket, navigate through the folder structure, and you will find the transcoded video in HLS format.
+Finally, go to the `videooutput` bucket, navigate through the folder structure, and you will find the transcoded video in HLS format.

 ## Documentation
 - [AWS Elemental MediaConvert IAM Service Role](https://docs.aws.amazon.com/mediaconvert/latest/ug/creating-the-iam-role-in-iam.html)